ITUnlp/UniParse/README.md

 # UniParse

-UniParse: A universal graph-based parsing toolkit
+UniParse: A universal graph-based parsing framework, for quick prototyping and comparison of components.
+If you use UniParse, please cite

-# Parse framework for quick prototyping and comparison of components
+Varab, Daniel and Natalie Schluter.
+(2018).
+UniParse: A universal graph-based parsing framework.
+Complete this reference!!

 ## Installing